 Sharon began working at EastEnders over 20 years ago.
 Starting out as a Script Secretary, she soon moved on to be the show’s Archivist, before becoming a Script Editor in 2003.
 In 2007 Sharon became Script Producer under Diederick Santer and moved on to become Series Producer when Dominic Treadwell-Collins joined the show in 2013.

 Series Producer, Coronation St, ITV

-Stuart then produced Emmerdale, including their hour long live episode, before taking up his current post as Series Producer of Coronation Street.
+Stuart then produced Emmerdale, including their hour-long live episode, before taking up his current post as Series Producer of Coronation St.

 Story Producer, Casualty, BBC

 Roxanne graduated from Bournemouth University with a first in Scriptwriting in Film and Television.
 She was a reader at Momentum Pictures, Southwark Playhouse and The Arcola Theatre before going on to work as a Script Editor on Rock Rivals and The Bill.

 She has written several episodes of Footballers Wives’ and Bad Girls, and is currently the Story Producer on Casualty.